 Shailja has a BA in Economics from St Xavier's College, Mumbai, and a Diploma in Social Communication Media from Sophia Polytechnic, Mumbai.

 Shalmalee joined the social sector because she believes in India’s growth story and wants to be a part of it.
-As part of the Knowledge Creation & Dissemination team, Shalmalee has authored thought leadership knowledge pieces on key sectors that directed philanthropic capital to some of India’s development priorities.
+As part of the Knowledge Creation & Dissemination team, Shalmalee has authored thought leadership knowledge pieces on key sectors that direct philanthropic capital to some of India’s prominent development priorities.
 She conducts pre-investment due diligence on non-profit organizations creating social change in India.
 Shalmalee is also part of the Founders’ office, where she is responsible for developing and executing organizational strategy and building governance systems to improve efficiency.

 Previously, she worked as an Account Manager for IMS Health Consulting Group, a healthcare consulting and market research firm, where she assisted pharma companies in planning their marketing strategies.
 She has also worked in Biocon, a biopharmaceutical company where she spearheaded their SAARC market entry strategy & operations.